ahmad-sardar/ahmad-sardar.github.io/README.md

 ## About Me

-Hi, I am Ahmad Sardarç.
+Hi, I am Ahmad Sardar.
 I am deeply interested in the science underlying Machine Learning, with particular focus on mathematical and theoretical foundations.
 I currently work as an MLE, contributing end-to-end across experimentation, modeling, and analysis.